Top 10+ Things to Do On The North Shore O’ahu Hawaii

 6. Explore Waimea Valley (& Falls & Luau)

-The hike is on a completely paved path that’s mostly in the shade, and has a huge reward at the end.
-But along the way, you’re walking through different botanical gardens of both native and non native plants.
+The hike is on a completely paved path that’s mostly shaded, and has a huge reward at the end.
+But along the way, you’re also walking through different botanical gardens of both native and non native plants.
 And you’ll also have historical exhibits and full size displays of native Hawaiian life.

-But the best part of all is when you reach the end of the hike… There’s a small waterfall, where you can actually swim in the pond beneath it.
-There’s food at the top, bathrooms, and even a lifeguard for safety.
+When you reach the end of the hike, there’s a small waterfall where you can actually swim in the pond beneath it.
+You can hang out here for a bit too, there’s food and bathrooms.
+For added safety, there’s also a lifeguard on duty.

-You can also opt to book tickets for the Toa luau in the Waimea Valley (this is the luau I went to and would recommend it!).
+The experiences at Waimea Valley don’t end there. you can also opt to book tickets for the Toa luau (this is the luau I went to and would recommend it!).

 7. Snorkel At Sharks Cove